 Freshman and transfer students wishing to be evaluated for college credit must submit their official university or college transcripts.
 And, if possible, an academic catalogue with the description of the courses you have taken.
 Students will potentially receive credit for comparable courses at Roanoke.

-Academic transcripts and records may be sent by email to Elise Bennett, Associate Director of Admissions/Coordinator of International Admissions or by mail to:
+Academic transcripts and records may be sent by email to Elise Bennett, Director of International Recruitment or by mail to:

 Office of Admissions